tomate14/smartjob/README.md

 ## Considerations
 * Email has a validation to check @dominio.cl
 * Password has a regex checking at least 4 letters and 4 numbers.

+## Password in application.properties
+* It is not a valid way to do it.
+In prod case, the password should be taken from Secret Manager or another place without webexposition.
+I did it because it is the easiest way to run database in challenge